om-ai-lab/OmAgent/README.md

    <img src="docs/images/simpleVQA_webpage.png" width="400"/>

 ## 🤖  Example Projects
-### Video QA Agents
+### 1. Video QA Agents
-Build a system that can answer any questions about uploaded videos with video understanding agents.
-See Details [here](examples/video_understanding/README.md).
+We built a video understanding agent that can answer complex questions about content in long videos.
+Specifically, we proposed a VideoRAG system with a sophisticated problem solving algorithm.
+See details [here](examples/video_understanding/README.md).

-More about the video understanding agent can be found in [paper](https://arxiv.org/abs/2406.16620).
+*This work has been published in EMNLP 2024 [paper](https://arxiv.org/abs/2406.16620).

-### Mobile Personal Assistant
+### 2. Mobile Personal Assistant
-Build your personal mulitmodal assistant just like Google Astral in 2 minutes.
-See Details [here](examples/step3_outfit_with_loop/README.md).
+We show you here how to build a personal mulitmodal AI assistant just like [Google Astral](https://deepmind.google/technologies/project-astra/) in 2 minutes.
+See details [here](examples/step3_outfit_with_loop/README.md).
 <p >
   <img src="docs/images/readme_app.png" width="200"/>
 </p>

-### Agentic Operators
+### 3. Agentic Operators
-Compare different agent reasoning algorithms with reproducible and fair conditions.
-See Details [here]（docs/concepts/agent_operators.md）.
+We define reusable agent agentic workflow, e.g. CoT, ReAct, and etc as **agent operators**.
+This project compare various recently proposed agent reasoning operators with fair experimental conditions, i.e. fixing LLM models and test data the same.
+How do they perform?
+See details [here](docs/concepts/agent_operators.md).

 | **Rank** | **Algorithm** | **Eval Time** |  **LLM**  | **Average** | **gsm8k-score** | **gsm8k-cost($)** | **AQuA-score** | **AQuA-cost($)** |
 | :------------: | :-----------------: | :-----------------: | :-------------: | :---------------: | :-------------------: | :-----------------------------------------------------------: | :---: | :----: |